lunifera/lunifera-releng/README.md

     </profiles>

 ###2.
 Clone the source repositories:
-- to be able to contribute you must fork the lunifera's github repositories and clone from them.
 > git clone git@github.com:lunifera/lunifera-releng.git

 - then use this scripts to clone other related projects:
 > ./scripts/git-clone-others.sh

+- To be able to contribute you must fork the desired lunifera's [github repository](https://github.com/lunifera?tab=repositories) and clone from it.

 ###3.
 Build and install the parent POMs:
 - before build any other repository you must build and install the releng parent projects.